alantanlc/blog/posts/liquibase/README.md

 ## Topics

-1. Use sequences over max
 1. Never modify a changeSet that has already been executed
 1. Manually fixing checksum errors in database
-1. Understanding databasechangelog
 1. Quick ways to resolve liquibase errors during local development
 1. Using `onFail="markRan"` and `onError="markRan"`
+1. Use sequences over max

 ## Never modify a change set that has already been executed